 Kubectl Exec: How to Execute Shell Commands Into a Container (With Examples)?

 So, how can you interact with a running container?
-One way is by using the "kubectl exec" command.
+One way is to use the "kubectl exec" command.

 The "kubectl exec" command enables you to get inside a running container by opening and accessing its shell.
 The shell provides a command-line interface for running commands and interacting with the container's environment, similar to running commands on your own computer's command line.